 This is where mindfulness comes in.
 By encouraging kids to think positively and take the time to appreciate the smaller things around them, you can help them to discover ‘the power of now’.
 Take a look at the following mindfulness activities for our tips on how to get started.

-Meditation is a very effective mindfulness activity, particularly for learners in KS2.
+Meditation is a very effective mindfulness activity, particularly for kids in KS2.
 The calming effect of meditation is a great way to calm the soul, settle the mind and encourage children to make the most out of the present.

 To get started, ask your child to sit in a quiet, relaxing space.
 Then, ask them to close their eyes and listen to the sounds of everything happening around them.